Main Event Entertainment

 Main Event Entertainment is an American chain of family entertainment centers (FECs).
-The company was formerly headquartered in Coppell, Texas, before being sold to their former competitor Dave & Buster’s in 2022.
+The company was formerly headquartered in Plano, Texas, before being sold to their former competitor Dave & Buster’s in 2022.
 Main Event currently operates 58 locations in 20 states, predominantly in Texas and the Southern United States, and features attractions and features such as bowling alleys, arcades, laser tag, virtual reality games, gravity rope courses, miniature golf, billiards, escape rooms, karaoke and a restaurant under the name of Family Kitchen at all of their locations.

 Main Event was founded in 1998 by Neil Hupfauer and David Smith.
 The company became a subsidiary of Ardent Leisure in 2006 before its acquisition by competitor Dave & Buster’s in June 2022.
 Main Event now operates as a family entertainment brand and separately owned unit of the more adult-oriented Dave & Buster's chain.